Misisipi Mike Wolf

 "Misisipi" Mike Wolf is an American singer, songwriter and musician.
-He currently resides in San Francisco, California, United States.
+He grew up in the state of Mississippi, United States, and moved to San Francisco, California as an adult.
+He currently resides in Duluth, Minnesota.
 His music has been compared to that of Johnny Cash, Willie Nelson and Waylon Jennings.
 His music has been featured on nationally broadcast radio and television and has been twice voted as "Best Singer/Songwriter" by readers of the San Francisco Bay Guardian.